International Students: All you need to know

 We will first contact you within 48 hours of your arrival.
 Please ensure that the contact information submitted to Université Laval in the Entering Canada as a Université Laval International Student form before your arrival is correct.

-If you suffer from stress, anxiety, panic, or any other emotional reaction related to the pandemic and your quarantine, don’t hesitate to make use of the services available to you.
+If you suffer from stress, anxiety, panic, or any other emotional reaction related to the pandemic or your quarantine, don’t hesitate to make use of the services available to you.

 As a member of Université Laval’s student community, you have access to services at the Student Assistance Centre (French only).
 If you would like to speak with a counsellor, please complete the assistance request form (French only).